zoetyu/workshop-ws-04-24-chrome-extension/README.md

        "*.jpg/"
      ]
 ```
-to the ```manifest.json``` file  within the overal object so that all images ending with those listed would be able to show up whenever the extension uses them.
+Now all the images ending with those listed would be able to show up whenever the extension uses them.

 ## Content File :information_desk_person:
 Great!
 But how does our extension know what to do specifically?